forrestkirby/folder-extended-content-provider/README.md

 ## Installation

 - download and unzip the content provider package
-- copy the complete folder `folder-extended/` into the directory `/administrator/components/com_widgetkit/plugins/content/` (J) or `/wp-content/plugins/widgetkit/plugins/content/` (WP) of your CMS installation
+- copy the complete folder `folder-extended-content-provider-master` into the directory `/administrator/components/com_widgetkit/plugins/content/` (J) or `/wp-content/plugins/widgetkit/plugins/content/` (WP) of your CMS installation
+- rename the folder `folder-extended-content-provider-master` to `folder-extended`
 - access Widgetkit in your Joomla/WordPress backend, the custom content provider should now be available

 ## Issues